Call Center Knowledge Base: Best Software and How to Build

 Heroic KB comes with an option to categorize content, which will be further reflected on the home page of knowledge base portal.

-Your call center knowledge base success will largely depend on its articles.
+Your call center knowledge base success will largely depend on its Guides.

-Poor quality guides and tutorials will create more questions than solve existing issues.
+Poor quality guides and tutorials will create more questions than solve existing ones.
 So, make sure to invest into quality writers, and video creators to create these articles.

 Here are some tips that have helped us improve our knowledge base over time to answer repeated customer queries, onboard new users, reduce tickets, and speed up existing customer service processes.